-The revelry begins on May Day Eve in many areas of Germany, with Walpurgisnacht when celebrating witches were believed to gather on The Brocken, the highest of north central Germany's Harz Mountains.
-There they enjoyed themselves, whatever that involved for witches, flew around with their bats and cats, partied with the devil; and waited for dawn to break bringing with it the beginning of summer.
+The highest of north central Germany's Harz mountains, it was here that they enjoyed themselves, whatever that involved for witches, flew around with their bats and cats, partied with the devil and warlocks, and waited for dawn to break.
+Bringing with it the beginning of summer.

-As late as the 18th century maps of Germany continued to be drawn showing the "Witches Areas", warning unwary travelers.
+As late as the 18th century maps of Germany continued to be drawn showing the "Witches Areas"; a warning for unwary travelers.

-Walpurgisnacht celebrations focus around large spectacular fires in some regions, but especially in south and southwest Germany Freinacht, as it is known in Bavaria, is filled by making as much mischief and noise as possible.
+Walpurgisnacht celebrations often focus around spectacular fires but, especially in south and southwest Germany, "Freinacht" as it is known in Bavaria means an allowance to make as much mischief and noise as possible.

-Vehicles are sprayed with shaving foam; anything small and mobile enough to be moved is liable to find itself somewhere completely different from where it started, so hiding things beforehand is optional but sensible; graffiti is sprayed on doors and walls; paper streamers of all types are hung from or around trees, or in fact anything tall.
+Vehicles are sprayed with shaving foam; anything small enough to be mobile is liable to find itself somewhere completely different from where it began, so hiding things beforehand is optional but sensible.
+Graffiti is sprayed on doors and walls, paper streamers of all types are hung from or around trees, or in fact anything tall.

-And it is not a good idea to leave a car outside on Walpurgisnacht, as they seem to attract shaving foam and lipstick paint jobs.
+It is also not a good idea to leave a car outside on Walpurgisnacht, as they seem to attract shaving foam and lipstick paint jobs.

 Witch like celebrations?
 Probably.
-And it is usually young people who take part, with innocent easily rectified exuberance, although there are more serious consequences occasionally.
+And usually young people take part, with innocent easily rectified exuberance, although there are more serious consequences occasionally.

-The morning brings a public holiday in Germany, together with sore heads in some sections of the community, and with May Day festivities around the Maibaum, May Tree.
+The next day is a public holiday in Germany, with sore heads in some sections of the community as well as May Day festivities around the "Maibaum", May Tree.

-Maibaum, or Maypoles, are a continuing part of German May Day tradition; especially in Bavaria, which as they are replaced every three or five years, depending on the condition of the original wooden pole, means dependably regular spring festivities in the towns and villages.
+Maibaum, or Maypoles, are a continuing feature of German May Day tradition, especially in Bavaria.
+Replaced every three or five years, depending on the condition of the original wooden pole, this means there are dependably regular spring festivities in towns and villages.

 A tall, perfectly straight pine or birch tree is chosen from the forest; felled, finished and painted.
-Then, as the custom is for men from neighboring towns and villages to try to steal the completed pole and ransom it for large amounts of beer and food known as "Brotzeit" - a snack, for the time leading up to the May Day celebrations the Maypole has to be protected 24 hours a day until the May Day celebrations .
+As the custom is for men from neighboring towns and villages to try to steal the completed pole, and ransom it for large amounts of beer and food known as "Brotzeit" - a snack, Maypoles have to be protected 24 hours a day until the May Day celebrations .

-After that, if the ransom is not paid, the Maypole can be chopped up for firewood or, with the intention of embarrassing the original owners as much as possible, erected next to the one belonging to the "kidnappers" with a plaque giving its origins.
+If the ransom is not paid the Maypole can be chopped up for firewood or, with the intention of embarrassing the original owners as much as possible, erected next to the one belonging to the "kidnappers" with a plaque giving its origins.

 Almost the entire population in the smaller towns and villages, in Bavaria many including young children wearing "Tracht" the traditional costume of Dirndl (gathered skirts), and Lederhosen (leather shorts or trousers), as well as "outsiders" from neighboring villages and visitors, begin May Day's celebrations accompanying the Maibaum in a brass band led procession as it is pulled to the town center; or market place.

-Surrounded by music, singing, dancing, food, especially local specialties that always include the ubiquitous "Brezeln und Wuerste", pretzels and sausages, together with beer, for at least some of the townspeople several hours of hard labor now lie ahead.
-It takes ropes and pulleys, and at times even cranes, before the Maypole is successfully erected.
+Surrounded by music, singing, dancing, food, especially local specialties that always include the ubiquitous "Brezeln und Würste", pretzels and sausages, together with beer, for at least some of the townspeople several hours of hard labor lie ahead.
+It takes ropes and pulleys, at times even cranes, before the Maypole is successfully erected.

-Before it is covered with shields Maibaumkraxeln, Maypole climbing, is a popular May Day "sport".
-Difficult because it takes place on maypoles made as slippery as possible, the climbers have to try to reach the top without falling off, all using their favorite, sometimes bizarre, techniques.
+Before it is covered with shields Maibaumkraxeln, Maypole climbing, is a popular, and difficult, May Day "sport".
+On maypoles made as slippery as possible, the climbers have to try to reach the top without falling off, all using their favorite, sometimes bizarre, techniques.

-"How many climbers can be on the Maypole at one time" is another popular tradition; a Maibaum ends up looking like a giant kebab and at the moment the world record stands at 34.
+"How many climbers can be on the Maypole at one time" is a popular tradition.
+The Maibaum ends up looking like a giant kebab and at the moment the world record stands at 34 limpet like climbers.

-More often than not it is a beautiful May spring day, but it would make no difference if it was in the midst of a sudden cold spell, pouring rain, snow or a thunderstorm.
+More often than not it is a beautiful May spring day, but it would make no difference if there was a sudden cold spell, pouring rain, snow or a thunderstorm.
 As soon as the "mission has been accomplished", and that Maypole is in place, everyone crowds into a tent if necessary and serious partying begins.

 Celebrations and "gemuetlichkeit" continue far into the night.
-It isn't called "Tanz in den Mai", Dance into May, for nothing as there really is dancing into the night and, whatever the weather or whenever it is that summertime is supposed to start officially, with May Day Spring and the prospect of summer's warm days have "arrived" in this small part of the world.
+It isn't called "Tanz in den Mai", Dance into May, for nothing as there really is non-stop dancing, and whatever the weather, or whenever it is that summertime is supposed to start officially, May Day means Spring and the prospect of summer's warm days have "arrived" in this small part of the world.

 For topics in the newsAnd you can follow German Culture on Facebook